opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/creating_dataset_with_images.rst

 Creating the CSV file of the archive file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The CSV file must at least contain a column with the names of the media files.
-It can contain other columns, that will be considered as additional fields.
+It can contain other columns that will be considered as additional fields.

 Example: